 2. CREATE A PROTECTED LOADING PATH

 Keep the loading process as smooth as possible by making sure nothing gets in your way — literally.
 Create a clear moving path to keep a flow going as you load.
-A good rule of thumb is to make it about as wide as the front door (or whichever doorway you plan on using to move your things out of your house).
+A good rule of thumb is to make it about as wide as the front door (or whichever doorway you plan on using to move your things out of your house into your PODS container).

 Don’t forget to protect your path, as well.
 Move all of your fragile, dentable, or otherwise damageable things out of the way.
-And pave the pathway with flattened moving boxes to protect the floor — just be sure to tape them together so they’re smooth and don’t cause you to trip.
-Want some loading extra credit?
+I like to pave the pathway with flattened moving boxes to protect the floor — just be sure to tape them together so they’re smooth and don’t cause you to trip.
+Want some packing extra credit?
 Pad the door frame with blankets, clothes, or bubble cushioning roll in case you bump any furniture against it.
 Let’s be honest, we all do it, no matter how careful we are.